toholdaquill/toholdaquill.github.io/95theses/thesis-4.md

 Sniff It All, Collect It All, Know It All, Process It All, Exploit It All, as the NSA likes to say.

-Some argue that, by some divine happenstance our just and wise overlords at the NSA who possess this power withold their smiting hand.
+Some argue that, by some divine happenstance, our just and wise overlords at the NSA who possess this power withold their smiting hand.
 But in the analysis of raw power at scale, the possible is the necessary.
 What can be, will be.
 Always and forever amen hallelujah.

 The winners on the cyber domain are the feudal lords in secret agencies with the guns (or the proxy for a gun: a court order) to compel collection fo all packets on all pipes that traverse their borders.